ryangray/zx81-utils/README.md

 * `-h` : Output is hex values as text, written 16 to a line.

+* `-p` : Input file is .p format

+* `-t` : Input file is .tap format (only reads the first program in the file)

-Note that `input_file` can be "." to use standard input.
+Note that `input_file` can be "-" to use standard input.
+The `-p` and `-t` options aren't necessary if the type can be inferred fron the input file name extension.

 For example, if the program in a .p file has machine code in the line 1 REM statement, you could extract that to a file and disassemble it: